This is a portability release that adds support for MacOS 10.

 the mailwrapper links and putting binaries down.

-And, of course, there are more configure.sh-related tweaks so that postoffice will build on non-intel non-mastodon hardware.
+[postoffice](class:caps) will build on non-intel non-mastodon

 As a bonus, I've started describing how some of the features work.

-The antivirus scanner hook --with-av={pgm} assumes that the
+The antivirus scanner hook `--with-av={pgm}` assumes that the

 av program is a filter that takes a file to scan from stdin, but I